github/codeql/python/tools/recorded-call-graph-metrics/README.md

 Execute a python program and for each call being made, record the call and callee.
 This allows us to compare call graph resolution from static analysis with actual data -- that is, can we statically determine the target of each actual call correctly.

-Using the call graph tracer does incur heave toll on the performance.
-Expect 10x longer to execute program.
+Using the call graph tracer does incur a heavy toll on the performance.
+Expect 10x longer to execute the program.

 Number of calls recorded vary a little from run to run.
 I have not been able to pinpoint why.